NCTracks: The Defective Design Affects ALL NC Medicaid Providers!!

 Now THAT may be a tort!!!

-Posted on October 2, 2013, in Computer Sciences Corporation, DHHS, Division of Medical Assistance, Health Care Providers and Services, Hospitals, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Timely Payments and tagged Computer Science Corporation, CSC, DHHS, Division of Medical Assistance, Lawsuits against CSC, Medicaid, Medicaid Reimbursments, Medicaid Services, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina.
+Posted on October 2, 2013, in Computer Sciences Corporation, Division of Medical Assistance, Health Care Providers and Services, Hospitals, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Timely Payments and tagged Computer Science Corporation, CSC, Division of Medical Assistance, Lawsuits against CSC, Medicaid, Medicaid Reimbursments, Medicaid Services, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina.
 Bookmark the permalink.
 1 Comment.